bitovi/academy/src/react/2-intro-to-jsx.md

 ```

 @highlight 2

-Note to things above, all event names are camelcased (onClick, onMouseEnter, etc...).

 In the code above, we've attached an `onClick` listener to the `<button>` element.
 Whenever this button gets clicked, the code inside the `onClick={...}` will get executed.
 The value always needs to be a function, and that function will get called with an `event` object.